Gas-induced perturbations on the gravitational wave in-spiral of live post-Newtonian LISA massive black hole binaries: Results

-We also note that the high-frequency or sub-orbital fluctuations in Fig.~\ref{fig:Gastorque} around the mean value may be measurable on their own { via GWs}, as suggested by analytical studies \citep{Zwick2022,Zwick2024,Zwick2025}. { However, recently, \citet{Copparoni2025} demonstrated, using realistic LISA data analysis, that these moderate fluctuations we find are not measurable in GWs, albeit for a much smaller mass ratio BHB compared to the one explored in our work.}
+We also note that the high-frequency or sub-orbital fluctuations in Fig.~\ref{fig:Gastorque} around the mean value may be measurable on their own via GWs, as suggested by analytical studies \citep{Zwick2022,Zwick2024,Zwick2025}.
+However, recently, \citet{Copparoni2025} demonstrated, using realistic LISA data analysis, that these moderate fluctuations we find are not measurable in GWs, albeit for a much smaller mass ratio BHB compared to the one explored in our work.

-{We show torque density maps averages over ten snapshots for the GW+gas (left panel) and gas-only (middle panel) simulations together with their difference (right panel) in Fig.~\ref{fig:Tmaps}.
-Similarly to previous HD studies \citep[see, e.g.][]{Tiede2020,Franchini2023}, we rotate gas particles to bring them in the binary's center-of-mass frame to do a meaningful comparison between the gas distribution in our two simulations.
+We show torque density maps averages over ten snapshots for the {gas+PN2.5} (left panel) and {gas+PN2} (middle panel) simulations together with their difference (right panel) in Fig.~\ref{fig:Tmaps}.
+Similar to previous HD studies \citep[see, e.g.][]{Tiede2020,Franchini2023}, we rotate gas particles about the binary's center-of-mass such that the axis connecting the two BHs aligns in the two simulations to do a meaningful comparison between their gas distribution.
 We chose to average over ten orbits, as it is small enough that the binary is not significantly shrinking and large enough to remove instantaneous features.
-The first two panels show the contribution from both CBD and mini-disks to the gravitational torque.
-The right panel clearly shows that the gravitational torque is larger in the gas-only simulation as there are more regions where the torque is negative.
-This is again consistent with the estimate of the $\xi$ factor in Figure \ref{fig:Gastorque}.}
+The first two panels show the contribution from both CBD and mini-disks to the gravitational torque. {The gas in front of the BH tends to drag it (pink color) along while the gas behind it decelerates it (green color).} The right panel clearly shows that the gravitational torque is larger in the {gas+PN2} simulation as there are more regions where the torque is negative.
+This is again consistent with the estimate of the $\xi$ parameter in Fig. \ref{fig:Gastorque}.